Skip to main content

 How the AI Receptionist Works

-See how Tinylawn's AI receptionist handles calls end to end — from greeting and scheduling to lead creation, property enrichment, and notifications.
+See how Tinylawn's AI receptionist handles calls end to end — from greeting and scheduling to transfers, call recovery, lead creation, and notifications.

 Overview

-Your Tinylawn AI receptionist answers incoming calls, handles customer questions, books appointments, and captures leads — all automatically.
+Your Tinylawn AI receptionist answers incoming calls, handles customer questions, books appointment requests, and captures leads — all automatically.
 This article explains what happens from the moment a call comes in to when it appears in your dashboard.

 The call flow